sjorek/composer-virtual-environment-plugin/README.md

                                  2 for more verbose output and 3 for debug

 Help:
-  The virtual-environment:shell-activator command creates files to activate and deactivate the current bin directory in shell.
+  The virtual-environment:shell command creates files to activate and deactivate the current bin directory in shell.

   Usage: